bimaaryasatya/AmbaLearn/README.md

-# AmbaLearn Mobile 📱
+# AmbaLearn 📱

-AmbaLearn Mobile is a comprehensive learning platform built with Flutter.
+AmbaLearn is a comprehensive learning platform built with Flutter.
 It provides an interactive learning experience with features like AI-powered chat assistants, course management, and a robust examination system.

 ## ✨ Key Features